Observational Evidence for Primordial Black Holes: A Positivist Perspective: Lensing Evidence

 There are a number of other puzzling features of quasar light curves which seem to point towards microlensing variations.
-These include lack of correlation between emission line and continuum variation, lack of evidence for time dilation in samples of quasar light curves, statistical symmetry of the variations, and colour effects which seem inconsistent with accretion disc instabilities~\cite{Hawkins:2011qz}.
+These include lack of correlation between emission line and continuum variation, lack of evidence for time dilation in samples of quasar light curves, statistical symmetry of the variations, and colour effects which seem inconsistent with accretion-disc instabilities~\cite{Hawkins:2011qz}.
 For the remainder of this section we shall focus on the most conclusive evidence for microlensing by a cosmological distribution of compact bodies.
-Should this be confirmed, then at present the only plausible candidates would appear to be primordial black holes~\cite{Hawkins:2020zie}.
+Should this be confirmed, then at present the only plausible candidates would appear to be PBHs~\cite{Hawkins:2020zie}.